outcomesinsights/loadmop/README.md

     $ gem install loadmop

 ## Usage
+Run `bundle exec loadmop` with no arguments to get a help screen and figure out which command you want to run

+### Preparation
 Create a .env file in the root directory of the clone, specifying:

 - SEQUELIZER_DATABASE